Emsella improves sleep

 Emsella is especially beneficial for patients experiencing urge incontinence, stress incontinence, or mixed symptoms.
 It is painless, requires no downtime.
 Emsella can be used preventatively in patients who are beginning to experience early signs of pelvic floor weakness.
 For men, Emsella has also been shown to improve continence and even offer benefits for post-prostatectomy recovery and sexual health.

 Interestingly, regular sexual activity contributes to pelvic floor health.
+Thus, as a strategy to improve sex, yes, it’s on the list.
 During intercourse, the pelvic floor muscles contract and relax, enhancing tone and coordination over time.
 Improved pelvic floor strength has been associated with fewer nighttime urinary symptoms and better bladder control.
 Sex is not a replacement for targeted therapy, it can complement other strategies aimed at reducing nocturia.

 Patient Testimonials: